GO-Robot-FLL/Pathfinder-GUI/README.md

-# Info
+# Welcome to Pathfinder

-Graphical user interface for converting paths to code in **First Lego League**.
+We developed this solution for the **First Lego League** competition.
+It's a GUI that quickly converts paths on the map into Python code for our Spike Prime robot.

 # Requirements